Magazine

 Non-recourse financing is usually a long-term loan ranging from seven to 20 years.
 Since the lender usually locks in and places the loan, you could have a lower 1031 exchange DST closing risk.
 The average cost of a DST 1031 exchange property loan is between 40% to 65%.
 For example, suppose you purchase a DST 1031 property with a non-recourse loan with a 50% cost.

 These terms will require you to put down 50% of the purchase's cash amount, and the lender will cover the remaining 50% in the form of a loan.
-With this type of financing, you will typically get 100% of your pro-rata portion from the pay-down of the principal, allowing you to build equity in the Property.
+With this type of financing, you will typically get 100% of your pro-rata portion from the principal paydown, allowing you to build equity in the property.

 Key Takeaways about DST 1031 Exchanges